axlhnbi/AI-Background-Removal-API/README.md

     Content-Type: multipart/form-data

-    Body: * image: The image file you want to process (JPG, PNG).
+    Body: * file: The image file you want to process (PNG, JPG, JPEG).

     Example Response (JSON format if using Base64 output):
     ```bash: